michaelkkim/dmd_project1/README.md

 - Posterior estimates of model parameters computed from `data_mcmc_analy_1.R` -- needed to run `sim_datasets_1st_1.R`.

 ### `pd_intervals_example`
-- Detailed toy example to help others compute approximate positive definite (PD) bounds for correlation elements inside of their own structured correlation matrix.
+- Detailed toy example to help others compute approximate positive definite (PD) bounds for their own structured correlation matrix.
 The key idea is to offload any computational burden from the actual MCMC by applying numerous helper functions before the MCMC when dealing with a particular structured correlation matrix.